HackPartners/darwinrest/README.md

 * sudo apt-get install libxml2-dev libxslt1-dev python-dev
 * apt-get install python-lxml

+The system is currently connected to Drone.io for continuous integration and continuous deployment.

 ## Tests

-System tests will be added as project is developed further.
+The system uses Dredd to test all the api endpoints.
+Nose tests will be added soon.

 ## Roadmap